-I don’t mean to suggest that advocacy for expanded or universal background checks is not without any merit.
-Our instant check system might be premised on completing sales as quickly as possible, but it has has stopped more than 1.5 million prohibited purchasers from buying guns through federally licensed dealers to date and saved many lives in the process.
+I don’t mean to suggest that advocacy for expanded instant checks is without merit.
+NICS might be premised on completing sales as quickly as possible, but it has stopped more than 1.5 million prohibited purchasers from buying guns through federally licensed dealers to date — and saved many lives in the process.
 This figure does not include denials by more than a dozen “point of contact” states that process their own background checks (and typically search additional state criminal databases).
-The Brady Campaign says the total number of denied, prohibited gun purchasers exceeds 3 million.
+The Brady Campaign claims the total number of denied, prohibited gun purchasers exceeds 3 million.

 Some level of screening on gun buyers is clearly better than no screening at all.
 But why is the gun control movement so adamant about promoting the failed instant check system when better alternatives are available?